 Minimum wage

-The National Living Wage for employees, aged over 21, will rise from £11.44 to £12.21 per hour from April 2025.
+The National Living Wage, for employees aged 21 and over, will rise from £11.44 to £12.21 per hour from 1 April 2025.
 For a full-time employee earning the National Living Wage this will result in an extra £1,400 of gross pay.

-The minimum wage for those aged 18 to 20 will increase from £8.60 to £10 per hour.
+The National Minimum Wage for those aged 18 to 20 will increase from £8.60 to £10 per hour.
 This is part of a long-term plan to increase the rate for all adults to a ‘single adult rate.’

 Pensions